-- Student under age 18: The state of residence is the residence of the student's parents, when the student is under the control of a parent, or a person acting as a parent.
-Students under age 18, who are not under parental control, are treated as found below. - Student age 18 or older: The state of residence is the location where the student actually lives, including dormitory or campus housing.
+- When the student under age 18 is under the control of a parent, or a person acting as a parent, the state of residence is the residence of the student's parents. - When the student under age 18 is not under the control of a parent or a person acting as a parent, the state of residence is the location where the student actually lives, including dormitory or campus housing. - When the student is age 18 or older, the state of residence is the location where the student actually lives, including dormitory or campus housing.